AI Assist Slice

 • replace verify

-• replace manifest generate
+• replace packet

 • guess release state without gig evidence